 But lately, with all the terror in the news, I have been overwhelmed by this reality … that we are living in one dark world.

 How easy it is for me to string some lights along my fireplace, singing along to my favorite Christmas carol playlist – but how impossibly hard it feels sometimes to be the light that am I called to be in my little corner of the world.

 I wonder if for some of us, we have forgotten how to shine?
-In the hate, the confusion, the fear, the hopelessness, the maddening busyness- we just settle, maybe unknowingly, maybe with a sense of resignation, to hold little dying embers in our pockets rather than attempt to lift up torches.
+In the hate, the confusion, the fear, the hopelessness, the maddening busyness, the indifference – we just settle to hold little dying embers in our pockets rather than attempt to actually lift up torches.

-But this world is so desperate for a deep, eternal peace.
+But this world is so desperate for something more than a seasonal glow.

 Again Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.” ~ John 8:12